percona/k8spsmdb-docs/docs/expose.md

 problem of CursorNotFound errors when the Service transparently cycles between the mongos instances while client is still iterating the cursor on some large collection.

-This feature can be configured in the [sharding.mongos.expose.servicePerPod](operator.md#sharding-mongos-expose-serviceperpod) (for mongos Pods) sections of the
+This feature can be enabled for both sharded and non-sharded clusters by setting the [sharding.mongos.expose.servicePerPod](operator.md#sharding-mongos-expose-serviceperpod) Custom Resource option to `true`.
 [deploy/cr.yaml  :octicons-link-external-16:](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml) file.

 If this feature is enabled with the `exposeType: NodePort`, the created Services look like this: